-A summary of contamination remaining at the Site is presented in the following subsections so that anyone performing future excavations or development at the Site can anticipate the environmental conditions in the subsurface they will encounter.
+A summary of contamination remaining at the Site is presented in the following subsections so that parties performing future excavations or development at the Site can anticipate the environmental conditions in the subsurface that may be encountered.
 The confirmatory soil sample results in Table #1, from the Surface and Source Area Soil Removal IRM (March 2010) and from the 2016 Source Area removal IRM, confirm that soil source areas were successfully removed.
 The residual petroleum VOCs, SVOCs, and metals concentrations in these areas contains residual concentrations that are generally below Commercial SCOs.